Joh. Berenberg, Gossler & Co. KG

 In addition, Berenberg is affiliated with the Swiss ombudsman service (FINOS) for mediation procedures under the Swiss Federal Law on Financial Services (FIDLEG).
 Further information can be found at https://www.finos.ch/mediation/.

 There is also the possibility to file a civil lawsuite.

 For clients of the London branch, during the complaints procedure we will also give you the details of the UK Financial Ombudsman Service - an independent public body whose job is to resolve individual disputes between consumers and businesses fairly, reasonably, quickly and informally.
 For further information please visit Financial Ombudsman Service

 These webpages are issued by Berenberg.
-The European Market Abuse Regulation (MAR) applies from 3 July 2016 and principally aims to strengthen the fight against market abuse.
+The European Market Abuse Regulation and the UK Market Abuse Regulation (MAR) applies from 3 July 2016 and principally aims to strengthen the fight against market abuse.
 MAR imposes requirements on certain communications to clients and requires persons disseminating Investment Recommendations to ensure information is objectively presented, and to provide certain disclosures, including any conflicts of interest concerning the financial instruments to which that information relates.
 You will find the relevant important disclosures here.

 Any Investment Recommendation made by Berenberg, or any of its employees or officers is only valid when read or received in conjunction with the disclosures.